gaissmai/grammar/README.md

     $
 ```

-## ATTENTION: it's in production use but the API will still change
+## ATTENTION: it's in personel production use but the API is still subject to change

 ```
 package grammar // import "github.com/gaissmai/grammar"